min2ha/ukwa-site/content/target/49404/index.en.md

   "subject": "UK/India Year of Culture 2017"
 }

-# British Library, The: Sound and Vision Blog: 2017 UK-India Year of Culture: Praise music of Rāṛh, India

 2017 is the UK-India Year of Culture.
 It marks the 70th anniversary of Indian independence and, through a varied programme of projects and events – led by the Ministry of Culture in India, the Nehru Centre and other Indian cultural organisations in the UK and the British Council – aims to highlight India-UK cultural relations.